Akash-Mittal/bp-wallet/README.md

 ### Important choices in solution

 * The Whole Structure of the BP-wallet application is loosely coupled
-* Each Client,Server,DB Instances are developed keeping Scalabality,Elasticity and Fault tolerance in mind.
+* Each Client,Server,DB Instances are developed keeping Scalability,Elasticity and Fault tolerance in mind.
 * Docker Instances make it possible to enable containerization and Helps in Deployments.
 * The Performance Tuning Options is not yet configurable.
 [Time Constraints]
 * Server Side - Connection Pooling (That Depends on Given Deployment Platform)